 Each stage requires different metrics to measure success.
 The four key stages of the marketing funnel are:

-- Build Relationships: Lastly, check whether you’re retaining customers, receiving positive reviews, and building loyalty.
+• Build Relationships: Check whether you’re retaining customers, receiving positive reviews, and building loyalty.
 Long-term relationships drive future sales and referrals, so keeping an eye on this is crucial.

 The Power of Marketing & Sales Alignment